 In one instance, deepfake allegations were used as a pretext for a failed coup d’etat in Gabon.
-A video in question containing the president’s speech was used by the country’s military to spawn rumors and hysteria among the people.
+A video in question capturing the president giving a speech and appearing in a state of ill health – what some viewers described as a “post-stroke appearance.”
+The video was used by the country’s military to spawn rumors and hysteria among the people.
+Though it was never determined for certain if the video was a deepfake, it exposed the public to the unsettling possibility of even slight alterations being used to incite political chaos.

 Digital Face Manipulation